Skip to Content

 There are 78 miles between Austin and Fredericksburg.
 78 miles of gorgeous Texas Hill Country scenery that is!

 If you were to drive straight from Austin to Fredericksburg, you could make the scenic drive in about 1.5 hours.
-I mean, really, it is relatively a short distance in Texas!
+I mean, it is a relatively short distance in Texas!

 Don’t do that though!
 There are too many great places to stop along the route from Austin to Fredericksburg (and Fredericksburg to Austin).

-So, commit to a mini-road trip and set out on a new adventure as you venture down Highway 290 (also known as Wine Road 290) stopping in the small towns and attractions along the way!
+So, commit to a mini-road trip and embark on a new adventure as you venture down Highway 290 (also known as Wine Road 290), stopping in the small towns and attractions!

 Tips When Driving From Austin to Fredericksburg